Skip Navigation

 If you're interested in being a part of our Alumni Spotlight, or would like to nominate someone, please reach out to our Director of Alumni Relations Bill Weaver.

-This week's Alumni Spotlight highlights Julia Schoen (Class of 2020), who is a Sales & Marketing Manager at Tall Oaks Resort.
+This week's Alumni Spotlight highlights Jamie (Laturell) DelVecchio (Class of 2006), who is a sports medicine physician at Precision Orthopedics in Chardon.

 Why do you support Lake Catholic?